peklaiho/madlisp/README.md

 ### Http functions

 This is a simple wrapper for [cURL](https://www.php.net/manual/en/book.curl.php).
+This library is disabled in safe-mode.

 Name        | Example | Example result | Description
 ----------- | ------- | -------------- | -----------
 http        | `(http "POST" "http://example.com/" (to-json {"key":"value"}) {"Content-Type":"application/json"})` | `{"status":200 "body":"" "headers":{}}` | Perform a HTTP request.
 First argument is the HTTP method, second is URL, third is request body and fourth is headers as a hash-map.
 The function returns a hash-map which contains keys `status`, `body` and `headers`.

 ### IO functions

+This library is disabled in safe-mode.

 Name    | Example | Example result | Description
 ------- | ------- | -------------- | -----------